hongweilibran/csm-ai/README.md

 <img src="csm-ai.png" width="250">
-This repository serves as the official source for the CSM-AI dataset, a sustained effort to make a diverse collection of MRI scans publicly available for research purposes.
+This repository serves as the official source for the CSM-AI dataset, a sustained effort to make a diverse collection of MRI scans of CSM patients publicly available for research purposes.

 ### Download